What is a student petition?

 Course substitutions and exceptions to degree requirements do not require a petition, and are handled through the college/campus where the student is enrolled.
 A petition is not required for correcting registration errors such as administrative course/registration cancellations or changing a grade, if the request is made before the deadline.

 Retroactive Registration requests do require a Senate petition.

 What types of petitions have students submitted in the past?

 View the most recent Summary of Petitions Report on academic exceptions presented by the Senate Committee on Education.

 Preparing a Petition

 Students initiate a petition by speaking with an adviser at their college/campus advising center.
-Students should not send petition letters or supporting materials directly to the Faculty Senate Office.
+View details in the Student Petition Process.